October 25, 2018 | 3:19 PM GMT+0800 Last Edit: April 5, 2019

 Commissioner Raymund Enriquez Liboro of the National Privacy Commission (NPC) has led the Philippines’ active involvement in the conference for the last two years, drawing attention to the country’s efforts to step up to global data protection standards with a uniquely Asian approach to regulation.
 “It is an honor for the NPC to represent the country at the ICDPPC, especially in a leadership capacity.
 This is an acknowledgement of the hard work we expend, as well as the country’s commitment to data protection,” Liboro said.

-The Conference’s Executive Committee is composed of five elected members with a term of two years.
-The current members include the privacy authorities of Australia, Canada, Burkina Faso, and the United Kingdom which holds the chairmanship under Commissioner Elizabeth Denham.
+The Conference’s Executive Committee is composed of seven elected members plus one observer with a term of two years.
+Aside from the Philippines, the current members include the privacy authorities of Australia, Canada, Burkina Faso, Bulgaria, Albania, Mexico, and the United Kingdom which holds the chairmanship under Commissioner Elizabeth Denham.
 The conference has two additional members, comprising of the next hosting authorities namely: Albania and Mexico.
 The 2018 Conference has attracted more than 1200 delegates all over the world.

 “Having a seat at the committee’s table to take part in addressing challenges that privacy regulators face is definitely a privilege for the NPC.
 It’s an opportunity for learning from each other’s experience.
 Definitely, the Philippines although young has a lot to contribute too especially in assisting new members.”
 Liboro added.